7.1 How Money Flows

 Sale of Processed Containers

-A portion of the cost of recovering aluminum and plastic containers, the two largest product categories, is covered by the value of the commodity collected.
-The prices for aluminum declined, while the prices for plastic increased slightly in 2020 compared to the original forecast.
-The lower prices for aluminum partially contributed to the decline in our operating reserve levels in 2020.
-The average price for aluminum was $0.70 per pound ($0.85 in 2019) and plastic was $0.16 per pound ($0.19 in 2019).
+A portion of the cost of recovering aluminum and plastic containers, the two largest categories, is covered by the value of the commodity collected.
+The prices for aluminum and plastic were very strong in 2021, resulting in substantially higher commodity revenue compared to the original forecast.
+The higher-than-forecasted prices for aluminum (33% higher than in 2020) and plastic (200% higher than in 2020), combined with the increase in sales and units recovered for those two container categories, contributed to the increase in our operating reserves in 2021.

 Encorp is paid a deposit on every container sold.
 Deposits unclaimed are used to fund the system.